xieyuheng/inner/persons/peirce/illustrations-of-the-logic-of-science/1-the-fixation-of-belief.md

 subject.
 Only the most important ones can be attended to, and on the rest men’s minds must be left to the action of natural causes.
-This imperfection will be no source of weakness so long as men are in such a state of culture that one opinion does not influence another—that is, so long as they cannot put two and two together.
+This imperfection will be no source of weakness so long as men are in such a state of culture that one opinion does not influence another -- that is, so long as they cannot put two and two together.
 But in the most priest-ridden states some individuals will be found who are raised above that condition.
 These men possess a wider sort of social